-Cooper Landing straddles the Sterling Highway at the north end of Kenai Lake, and although it has only 357 residents, in the summer it swells with anglers enjoying the famed Kenai River salmon fishery.
+Cooper Landing straddles the Sterling Highway at the north end of Kenai Lake, and although it has only about 480 residents, in the summer it swells with anglers fishing on the famed Kenai River.

 About Cooper Landing

-Cooper Landing is strung out for several miles along the Sterling Highway, which connects the Kenai Peninsula with Anchorage and points farther north.
-The heart of town is a five-building national historic district at Mile 48.7 of the Sterling Highway.
-In a picturesque setting beneath towering mountains and along the banks of the Kenai River is an old post office, a schoolhouse from the 1950s and a homesteader’s cabin that today houses the Cooper Landing Historical Society Museum.
+Cooper Landing stretches several miles along the Sterling Highway, which connects the Kenai Peninsula with Anchorage and destinations further north.
 Originally inhabited by gold prospectors in the mid- to late 1800s, these days the community is best known for sport fishing.

 Things to do

-Located at Mile 48.7 Sterling Highway, The Cooper Landing Historical Society Museum overlooks the Kenai River and includes exhibits in two historic buildings.
-Jack Lean's Cabin was built in the late 1920's and served as the home of the Cooper Landing Post Office for almost 40 years.
-The School House was built in 1955 and used until September 2001.
+The heart of town is a five-building national historic district at Mile 48.7 of the Sterling Highway.
+In a picturesque setting beneath towering mountains along the banks of the Kenai River is the Cooper Landing Historical Society Museum.
+The museum includes exhibits in two historic buildings: Jack Lean's Cabin, which was built in the late 1920's and served as the home of the Cooper Landing Post Office for almost 40 years, and the School House, built in 1955 and used until 2001.
 Also at the museum is a picnic area and a gift shop.